skills/your-first-extension-for-github-copilot/.github/steps/1-preparing.md

 Welcome to **"Your first extension for GitHub Copilot"** exercise! :robot:

-As mentioned in the introduction README, we will be making an extension for GitHub Copilot by creating a web service, connecting to a GitHub App, and customizing it to our needs (the staff of a high school).
+We will be making an extension for GitHub Copilot by creating a web service, connecting to a GitHub App, and customizing it to our needs (the staff of a high school).
 But before we get started, let's learn a bit more about extensions.

 ### What is a GitHub Copilot Extension?

-A [GitHub Copilot Extension](https://github.com/features/copilot/extensions) is an add-on that provides customized abilities wherever you use it.
+A [GitHub Copilot Extension](https://github.com/features/copilot/extensions) is an add-on that provides customized abilities for GitHub Chat and github.com.
 That means, it can be more dynamic and include consistent context.

 For example: